Scene

 Please note that the simulation changes and sometimes becomes erroneous - the more you deviate from the value 1 (=real time).

 This factor translates the Cinema 4D size ratios into those of the underlying simulation engine.
-Follow this simple rule of thumb:
+Follow the simple rule of thumb:

-If you have objects flying around that are predominantly 100 Cinema 4D units in size, leave Scene Scale set to "100 cm".
-If the objects are 1000 units in size, enter "1000 cm".
+If you have objects flying around that are predominantly 100 C4D units in size, leave Scene Scale set to "100cm".
+If the objects are 1000 units in size, enter "1000cm".

 You only need to change this value if strange behavior, i.e., miscalculations, occur.

-If you notice that there is a frame delay of 1 frame (i.e., the generator is 1 frame ahead in time) when playing a simulation with a Generator, you can activate the option here, which should improve the situation.
-The disadvantage, however, is that for internal reasons 1-frame delays can occur in other areas (e.g., animations).
-In this case you can cache the simulation and the animation, e.g., offset by 1 frame - or modify the tag's priority with the cache to Generator -100, for example (Simulation).
+If you notice that there is a delay of 1 frame when playing a simulation with generator participation (i.e. the generator is 1 frame ahead), you can activate the option here, which should improve the situation.
+However, the disadvantage of this is that there will then be delays of 1 frame in other areas for internal reasons (e.g. animations).
+In this case, you can cache the simulation and move the animation by 1 frame, for example - or also change the priority of the tag with the cache to Generator -100, for example (Simulation).

-If this option is enabled, the simulation always runs over the entire preview frame range as defined using Preview Min and Preview: max (or interactively in the Animation palette).
-Disable this option to individually define the simulation length using the following two settings.
+If this option is activated, the simulation always runs over the entire preview frame range as you have set using Preview Min and Preview Max (or interactively in the animation palette).
+Deactivate this option to define the simulation duration individually using the following two settings.

 Start Frame[-2147483648..2147483647]